 The Course Evaluation Project Team (CEPT) was established in May 2014 to explore the potential for a new course evaluation model that meets the needs of students, faculty, staff and administrators.

-The project team has produced a report that is on the University Senate agenda for September 18, 2017, and which FAUW does not support.
+The project team submitted a report to the University Senate for September 18, 2017, which was accepted by Senate without FAUW's support.

 - Final report (PDF) prepared by the Course Evaluation Project Team